Travels

 4. Dillà Ristorante

+The restaurant is very close to Piazza di Spagna, which you will visit, as it is one of the most beautiful and famous squares in Rome.
+So, as you wander the alleys and see many lovely little shops, cafes, and restaurants, you will find this one.
+The exterior has nothing special, but the interior is well made with stunning aesthetics.
+Another element that I hope will change soon is that they had minimal vegan options, including two or three plates of pasta, bruschettas, and salads.
 In this particular restaurant, we tried two delicious dishes with pasta.
 The first was an Aglio e Olio pasta, which I love very much and I usually choose it in Greece too when I find it on a restaurant’s menu.
 It was pretty tasty, but in my opinion, it needed more olive oil (as its name suggests) and garlic.
 In other words, I wanted an intensity that I didn’t find.
 It was, however, a well-cooked dish that I would happily eat it again.

 5. Gelateria Fatamorgana

 This ice cream store is very close to the Rifugio Romano Ristorante, which we talked about earlier.
 So, after our meal there, we decided to eat ice cream.
 For this reason, we walked to the ice cream place, which had many vegan choices in ice cream flavors.
 There was even a fridge with exclusively vegan ice cream.
 Looking at all these options, at first, I admit that I was confused.
 However, my second thought was to try something I love anyway and compare it with the counterparts I have attempted in Greece.
+So I came up with my favorite combination: dark chocolate and red berries.
+And indeed, it was unique!
+Furthermore, the texture of the ice cream was utterly different from what I had tried in my life till now.
+For these reasons, if you are ever in Rome, I suggest you pay a visit to Fatamorgana and enjoy your ice cream while walking in the alleys of Rome.

 6. Amarena Gelato Experience

 This place was the second and last (how many ice creams to eat in winter?
 Haha) ice cream store I visited in Rome.
 It is located near the Piazza di Spagna, and you will find it walking in the alleys that intersect with the square.
 This ice cream store also has tables if you want to sit and enjoy your ice cream.
-Once again, I preferred to take it in hand and walk the straits, as I love to do this, especially when I’m abroad.
+Once again, I preferred to take it in hand and walk in the old streets, as I love to do this, especially when I’m abroad.
 Okay, I misunderstood the quantity since the word “scoop” didn’t help much, but I finally ate it even though it was more than I wanted.
 I chose dark chocolate for another day, and of course, this choice is justified once again.
 Finally, Italy and ice cream go together!

 Thank you all for being with me on this trip too!